wasta-linux/tt-bandwidth-manager/README.md

 [...recent log output...]
 ```
-The output shows that the managed device is still wlp2s0 and the config file is found that /etc/tt-config.yaml.
-Restart the service and verify that it's managing the VPN:
+The output shows that the managed device is still wlp2s0.
+Restart the service and verify that it's now managing traffic over the VPN interface:
 ```bash
 $ systemctl restart tt-bandwidth-manager.service
 $ systemctl status tt-bandwidth-manager.service